-Hepburn was born and raised in Brooklyn, New York.
-She resides in Emeryville, California and has one daughter and one granddaughter. and a representative for several different labor organizations.
+ddie Humphrey has worked in the labor movement for more than fifty years.
+He has been a Shop Steward and a representative for several different labor organizations.
 Humphrey helped organize many companies during his years of labor activities.
 He is presently working for OPEIU, Local 277 as a ROC organizer for the City of Fort Worth, Texas employees.
 He holds office on the Tarrant County Central Labor Council and is a member of Local 277's Executive Board.
 Humphrey's passion is politics and he is heavily involved in the "Get Out The Vote" (GOTV) with the Democratic Party.
-Eddic serves as Vice President of the A. Phillip Randolph Institute in Fort Worth.
+Eddie serves as Vice President of the A. Phillip Randolph Institute in Fort Worth.